 I keep the temperature in my bird room 60 degrees if possible.
 Lights should be 10 hours.

 Starting in late December, I start raising the lights 15 to 30 minutes per week and start putting the hens into single cages.

 I increase the egg food mixture to the males to everyday

-In January, I trim all nails, trim all feathers around the vent areas, and I frontline (frontline spray, I purchase from www.omahavaccine.com) all birds to prevent mites (than do this again after two weeks).
-Usually an eye dropper drop on the preening gland of the birds. or I use ivermectin you can purchase on line fro valley vet., I use just a drop on preening gland.
+In January, I trim all nails, trim all feathers around the vent areas, and I Ivermectin, to prevent mites (than do this again after two weeks).
+Just put a drop on the preening gland of the birds.

 The end of January, I start increasing the temps to 65 to 70 degrees.
 And I start giving the egg food mixture to the hens once a day.

 In February, depending on when your lights reach 13 hours, the hens will start getting into breeding mode.
 (I do continue with lights till I reach 14 hours.)
 I put the nests and nesting materials into the cages, and when the hens start forming the nests I introduce the males to the hens when the hens are ready.

 I inspect each male underneath, they should be swollen and singing super strong.
 They won’t be fertile if they’re not swollen, and singing strong.